lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Note that the Active Firmware is stored in Slot 0 and the Standby Firmware is stored in Slot 1 (or the Spare Slot).

-# Writing Firmware Images to Flash ROM
+# Write Firmware Images to Flash ROM

 TODO